erik73/hassio-addons/influxdb3/DOCS.md

 Installs prior to app version 1.0 will continue running the old Parquet engine.
 To upgrade your existing install to the new storage engine, set the environment variable INFLUXDB3_UPGRADE_PACHA_TREE.
+Depending on how much data you have stored, this can consume a lot of resources.
+I have also during testing noticed that Home Assistant backups have had problems to backup the app using the new engine.
+So, please backup before trying to switch storage engine!

 ## HomeAssistant Configuration